SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-20.md

 10737418240 bytes (11 GB, 10 GiB) copied, 2.10537 s, 5.1 GB/s
 ```

-As we can see writing the file in `/tmp` which is mounted in system memory gets much faster write performance compared to writing to the system disk
+As we can see writing the file in `/tmp` which is mounted in system memory gets much faster write performance compared to writing to the system disk.
+To set this up on systems with systemd it is typically named under the `tmp.mount` target, on windows look into ramdisks.
+And for an interesting read on fast disk writes see this [ramdisk setup](https://www.tomshardware.com/news/amd-3d-v-cache-ram-disk-182-gbs-12x-faster-pcie-5-ssd) on the AMD Ryzen 7800X3D processor